opendaylight/docs/docs/release-notes/upgrade-process.rst

 Netconf Impacts
 ---------------

-OpenAPI: separate out jaxrs and netty
+OpenAPI: separate out JAX-RS and Netty
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module was separated and depending on your implementation, you might need to add this dependency to use it.